yunfengzhou-hub/flink-ml/flink-ml-benchmark/README.md

 ### Execute Benchmark Program

-After executing the `main()` method above, you will see benchmark results of the KMeans operator printed out in your terminal.
+After executing the `main()` method above, you will see benchmark results printed out in your terminal.
 An example of the printed content is as follows.

 ```
 Benchmark Name: exampleBenchmark